martinberlin/eink-calendar/README.md

 # CALE E-ink calendar

+This is based on esp32-arduino framework.
+There is an ESP-IDF framework version in [Cale-idf repository](https://github.com/martinberlin/cale-idf).

 ### A very easy and straight-forward E-Ink calendar

 The Android app that sends the configuration to the ESP32 Firmware using Bluetooth is now oficially the default way to set up your display.
 But we will always keep the possibility to have also a version that uses a [hardcoded C configuration](https://github.com/martinberlin/eink-calendar/tree/cale) since there are many use cases where the user does not have Android, or just wants to have a configuration like this per se, keeping in mind that ESP8266 has no bluetooth.